SEC softball tournament

 The SEC softball tournament (sometimes known simply as the SEC tournament) is the conference championship tournament in college softball for the Southeastern Conference (SEC).
 It is a single-elimination (since 2006) tournament and seeding is based on regular season records.
 The winner receives the conference's automatic bid to the NCAA Division I softball tournament.

 Tournament

 The SEC softball tournament is a single-elimination tournament held each year at various SEC-conference campus stadiums.
-Thirteen of the 14 teams in the SEC make the tournament each year (Vanderbilt does not sponsor a softball team).
+All 15 teams in the SEC make the tournament each year (Vanderbilt does not sponsor a softball team).

 History

 The tournament has been held since 1997, when the SEC began sponsoring softball.
 In 1997 it was an eight-team, double-elimination tournament with byes for the top two seeds.
 From 1998 until 2005 it was an eight-team, double-elimination tournament with no byes.
 In 2006 it became an eight-team, single-elimination tournament.
 In 2013, with the addition of Missouri and Texas A&M into the SEC, the tournament moved to a ten-team, single-elimination tournament with the top six teams earning first round byes.
 In 2025, with the addition of Oklahoma and Texas into the SEC, the tournament moved to a fifteen-team, single-elimination tournament with the top four teams earning double-byes.